bradygaster-zz/Azure.ApiManagement.IngestTool/README.md

 ![Select Apim Instance](content/select-apim-instance.png)

 ## Disclaimer
-This tool is still in a beta state, and should be considerd a fully open-source project.
-Contributions are welcome, as well as are issues or feature ideas.
+This tooling is in beta.